FAQ: RPS Training

 An RPS should receive appropriate training under regulation 15 of the Ionising Radiations Regulations 2017 (see below).
-This is in order that the work can be supervised competently.
-Good RPS training courses reflect the nature and complexity of the work being done.
-Training is usually carried out by a certificated Radiation Protection Adviser.
-The RPA can be either in-house or an independent RPS course tutor (an example here).
+Such training ensures that the work is supervised competently.
+Accordingly, the nature and complexity of the work being undertaken should be reflected in a good RPS training course, presented by a certificated Radiation Protection Adviser.
+The RPA can be either in-house or an independent RPA course tutor (an example here).

 IRR17 states that a suitable RPS should: